 - (b) \$59.3 million of the regulatory asset for deferred storm costs is to be recovered from customers over a five year period, including \$11.85 million in each of years 1 and 2, \$1 million of the regulatory asset for such costs will not be recovered from customers, and all outstanding issues related to Superstorm Sandy and other past major storms prior to November 2014 are resolved.
 Approximately \$4 million of regulatory assets for property tax and interest rate reconciliations will not be recovered from customers.
 Amounts that will not be recovered from customers were charged-off in June 2015. - (c) Excludes electric AMI as to which the company will be required to defer as a regulatory liability the revenue requirement impact of the amount, if any, by which actual average net utility plant balances are less than amounts reflected in rates: \$1 million in year 1 and \$9 million in year 2. - (d) If at the end of any year, Con Edison's investments in its non-utility businesses exceed 15 percent of Con Edison's total consolidated revenues, assets or cash flow, or if the ratio of holding company debt to total consolidated debt rises above 20 percent, O&R is required to notify the NYSPSC and submit a ring-fencing plan or a demonstration why additional ring-fencing measures (see Note S) are not necessary. - (e) The Joint Proposal recommends that these base rate changes may be implemented with increases of: Yr.
 1 \$8.6 million; Yr.
 2 \$12.1 million; and Yr.
-3 \$12.2 million. - (f) Reflects amortization of, among other things, the Company's net benefits under the TCJA prior to January 1, 2019, amortization of net regulatory liability for future income taxes and reduction of previously incurred regulatory assets for environmental remediation costs.
+3 \$12.2 million. (f) Reflects amortization of, among other things, the Company's net benefits under the TCJA prior to January 1, 2019, amortization of net regulatory liability for future income taxes and reduction of previously incurred regulatory assets for environmental remediation costs.
 Also, for electric, reflects amortization over a six year period of previously incurred incremental major storm costs.
 See "Other Regulatory Matters," below. - (g) Deferrals for property taxes are limited to 90 percent of the difference from amounts reflected in rates, subject to an annual maximum for the remaining difference of not more than a maximum number of basis points impact on return on common equity: Yr.
-1 10.0 basis points; Yr.
-2 7.5 basis points; and Yr.
-3 5.0 basis points. - (h) Energy efficiency costs are expensed as incurred.
+1 - 10.0 basis points; Yr.
+2 - 7.5 basis points; and Yr.
+3 - 5.0 basis points. - (h) Energy efficiency costs are expensed as incurred.
 Such costs are subject to a downward-only reconciliation over the terms of the electric and gas rate plans.
-The Company will defer for the benefit of customers any cumulative shortfall over the terms of the electric and gas rate plans between actual expenditures and the levels provided in rates. - (i) In addition, amounts reflected in rates relating to income taxes and excess deferred federal income tax liability balances will be reconciled (i.e., refunded to or collected from customers) to any final, non-appealable NYSPSC-ordered findings in its investigation of O&R's income tax accounting.
-See "Other Regulatory Matters," in Note B. - (j) Net plant reconciliation for AMI expenditures will be implemented for a single category of AMI capital expenditures that includes amounts allocated to both electric and gas customers.
+The Company will defer for the benefit of customers any cumulative shortfall over the terms of the electric and gas rate plans between actual expenditures and the levels provided in rates. (i) In addition, amounts reflected in rates relating to income taxes and excess deferred federal income tax liability balances will be reconciled (i.e., refunded to or collected from - (i) In addition, and this related in rates relating to income taxes and excess defendence redera income tax native balances will be reconciled (i.e., reduced to or conected noncustomers) to any final, non-appealable NYSPSC-ordered findings in its investigation of O&R's income tax accounting.
+See "Other Regulatory Matters," in Note B. (j) Net plant reconciliation for AMI expenditures will be implemented for a single category of AMI capital expenditures that includes amounts allocated to both electric and gas customers.